JayC-ADI/dcs-srs-server/README.md

 **Important**: Version 2.2.0.4 introduces a new folder structure.
 If you were referencing export files or external audio, verify that paths are correct after upgrading.

-The server now organizes files as follows:
+The server stores all files within the container:
-- `Presets/` - Server-side channel presets
-- `logs/` - Transmission logs and server logs
-- `data/` - Configuration files and banned.txt
-- `exports/` - Client export files
+- Server configuration and banned IPs are managed internally
+- Logs and exports are stored within the container filesystem
+- No external volume mounts are required for basic operation

 ## REST API